ALib C++ Library

 The second method to access enum records is to iterate over all defined records.
 Iteration is limited to forward iteration and the order of records follows the order of their definition during bootstrap.

-Iteration is performed using static templated class EnumRecords which provides static begin() and end() methods.
+Iteration is performed using static templated class EnumRecords<TEnum> which provides static begin() and end() methods.
 When using a range-based for(:)-loop, C++ requires an iterable object.
 For this, the static class has a default constructor, which is needed to be called.

 Staying with our sample, a simple loop looks like this: